-- Continue to emphasize the value of historic resources to the Castleton Select Board. - Encourage improved collaboration between organizations in Castleton who share concerns about the protection and maintenance of the town's historic amenities. - Consider the creation of a design control district for the village area and other areas and structures of significant historical value. - Assist the Historical Society in its inventory of historic resources. - Support the efforts of the Historical Society to establish a dedicated funding source for the maintenance of several of Castleton's neglected small cemeteries. - Encourage the adaptive reuse of historic buildings as commercial enterprises or for other purposes while preserving the historic integrity of the structure.
+- Continue to emphasize the value of historic resources to the Castleton Select Board. - Encourage improved collaboration between organizations in Castleton who share concerns about the protection and maintenance of the town's historic amenities. - Consider the creation of a design control district for the village area and other areas and structures of significant historical value. - Encourage the adaptive reuse of historic buildings as commercial enterprises or for other purposes while preserving the historic integrity of the structure.